15 Entrepreneurs and Business Owners Share Their Virtual Assistants Tips

 SEO Sherpa

-My company SEO Sherpa is a distributed organization.
-We have a head office in Dubai, but most roles are free to work remotely.
-At the time of writing this around two-thirds of our team are full-time remote workers.
-We have more than 40 team members in 8 countries around the world; USA, Canada, UK, South Africa, UAE, Thailand, Philippines, and Lebanon.
+My company, SEO Sherpa, is a distributed organization.
+We have a head office in Dubai, but most roles can be worked remotely.
+At the time of writing this, around two-thirds of our team are full-time remote workers.
+We have over 40 team members in eight countries: the USA, Canada, the UK, South Africa, UAE, Thailand, the Philippines, and Lebanon.

 It’s fair to say I’ve learned a thing about operating a virtual team over the years.